edysegura/js-algorithms/README.md

-# Algorithms in JavaScript
+# Data Structures and Algorithms in JavaScript

-Algorithms implement in JavaScript
+Data Structures and Algorithms implemented in JavaScript/TypeScript

 ## Algorithms

 - [Fibonacci](fibonacci)
 - [Odd occurences](odd-occurences)
 - [Shuffle](shuffle)

 ---
 In case you have doubt why I'm not using semicolon is because I got inspiration from these talks: